Somali Rebellion: Against the Hawiye

 The Hawiye moved quickly to occupy the south portion of Somalia.
-The capital of Mogadishu is located in the country of the Abgaal subclan of Hawiye.
+The capital of Mogadishu is located in the territory of the Abgaal and Murusade subclans of Hawiye.
 Since the independence era, the Hawiye tribe had occupied important administrative positions in the bureaucracy and in the top army command.
 However, in the late 1980s disaffection with the regime set in among the Hawiye, who felt increasingly marginalized by the Siad Barre regime.
+A number of Hawiye elites had joined the earlier SODAF, SSDF and the SNM movements before converging to form their own branch in the very late 80s, the United Somali Congress.

 Taisier M. Ali states that Barre assuaged the Majeerteen, and targeted other groups like the Hawiye.
 According to Ali, "with funds and clan appeals, he [Barre] was able to entice the bulk of SSDF fighters to return from Ethiopia and participate in his genocidal wars against the Isaaq in the north and later against the Hawiye in the South, including Mogadisho".
 According to Mohamed Haji Ingiriis, the vicious atrocities during the reign of Barre were not an isolated event nor unusual in Somalia's history.
 Barre also targeted the Hawiye.

 Faced with saboteurs by day and sniper fire by night, Siad Barre ordered remaining units of the badly demoralized Red Berets to kill civilians on a large scale.
 By 1989 torture and killing became the order of the day in Mogadishu.

 The Red Berets killed 450 Muslims demonstrating against the arrest of their spiritual leaders.
 More than 2,000 were seriously injured.
 The next day, forty-seven people, mainly from the Isaaq clan, were taken to Jasiira Beach west of the city and summarily executed.
 The July mass killings prompted a shift in United States policy as the United States began to distance itself from Siad Barre.